joedewet36/weather-react/README.md

 14.  npm install
 15. Set up environment variables:
-    Create a .env file in the server directory with the following values:
+## Create a .env file in the server directory with the following values:
-16.  env
-17. Copy code
-18. PORT=3000
-19. NODE\_ENV=development
-20. MONGODB\_URI=mongodb://localhost:27017/your-database-name
-21. JWT\_SECRET=your-secret-key
+    VITE_API_KEY=<YOUR_API_KEY>
+    VITE_DEFAULT_LATITUDE = -25.747
+    VITE_DEFAULT_LONGITUDE = 28.188
 ### Run the Application

-1. Start the MongoDB server:
-2.  bash
-3. Copy code
-4.  mongod
-5. Start the backend server:
-6.  bash
-7. Copy code
-8.  cd server
-9.  npm start
-10. Start the frontend development server:
-11.  bash
-12. Copy code
-13.  cd ../client
-14.  npm start
+     npm run dev

 The application will now be accessible at **http://localhost:3000**.

 ## Design Decisions and Trade-Offs

 1.  **React with TypeScript:** Chosen for its powerful type safety and ability to catch errors at compile time, enhancing maintainability and scalability.
 Trade-off: Slightly steeper learning curve for developers unfamiliar with TypeScript.
-2.  **Node.js with Express:** Lightweight and efficient for building RESTful APIs.
-Trade-off: Lacks out-of-the-box solutions for certain backend tasks compared to larger frameworks.
-3.  **State Management:** Used Context API for simplicity and avoiding Redux boilerplate.
+2.  **State Management:** Used Context API for simplicity and avoiding Redux boilerplate.
 Trade-off: May require migration to Redux for more complex state scenarios.
-4.  **Database Choice (MongoDB):** Non-relational database chosen for flexibility with unstructured data.
-Trade-off: Relational databases might be preferred for applications with complex joins.
-5.  **Component-Based UI:** Designed reusable React components for a modular and maintainable frontend.
+3.  **Component-Based UI:** Designed reusable React components for a modular and maintainable frontend.
 Trade-off: Initial time investment in creating reusable components.

 ## Unit Testing